BlockTimeWorld/uniswap-api/README.md

-# Uniswap API
+# SwapMatic API

-The Uniswap API is a set of **authenticated** endpoints used by market aggregators (e.g. coinmarketcap.com) to surface Uniswap liquidity and volume information.
+SwapMatic API is a fork Uniswap API.
+It is a set of **authenticated** endpoints used by market aggregators (e.g. coinmarketcap.com) to surface
+Uniswap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 The API is designed around the CoinMarketCap